astrosega/astrosega.github.io/_teaching/2025-spring-teaching-3.md

 Course Material
 --------------
 The primary "required readings" are in the OpenStax book [Astronomy-2e](https://openstax.org/details/books/astronomy-2e).
 We will also be using [Stellarium](https://stellarium.org/), given the difficulty to see the nigth sky in Panama City.
 Likewise, for a stand-in Planetarium we will be using [The World Wide Telescope](https://www.worldwidetelescope.org/)

+[Here](../files/finalAST.pdf) you will find a detailed step-by-step description of the Final Project assigment.
+Read carefully.

 Here are some additional resources:

 * [This page](https://stevencranmer.bitbucket.io/ASTR_1200_2019/math_links.html) contains links to additional resources (including YouTube videos) for extra help on the MATH topics of this course.
-* [Here](https://radioambulante.org/en/translation/goodbye-pluto-translation) is the English translated transcrip of the Radio Ambulande eposido: Goodbye Pluto
+* [Here](https://radioambulante.org/en/translation/goodbye-pluto-translation) is the English transcript of the Radio Ambulante episode Goodbye Pluto

 Schedule
 -------------